artsy/artsy.github.io/_posts/2016-01-13-OSS-Expectations.markdown

 I have a friend who works in a very large company.
 He told me that he was aiming to Open Source his app.
 He had had a few meetings with the legal team that didn't really go anywhere.
 After a few meetings, he explained that they weren't aiming for community-building with this, but aiming to develop in the open.
 This change of perspective, changed the tone of the meetings from then on in.
 It became much easier to start the political work necessary to even begin working on the technical aspect.

-### Alright, call to action to wrap up.
+### Alright, so I'm gonna need ammo for these meetings.

+Looking back at the last year, here's been some highlights:

 * Working in the open is a great way to raise the profiles of your team, and the individuals on it.
+This opens extra potential for personal growth.
 * It can make it easier to hire, because you can "[show](https://github.com/artsy/mobile/)", not "[tell](https://www.artsy.net/article/artsy-jobs-mobile-engineer)" with respect to your team culture.
 * It can be structured in a way so that contributions within your team reflect how working in the OSS community is.
 Lowering the barrier of entry for your team to contribute back to their dependencies.
-There is little cultural differences between being a high-level contributors to CocoaPods and working in the Artsy mobile team.
+There is little cultural differences between being a high-level contributor to CocoaPods and working in the Artsy mobile team.
 * It's so much easier to talk about [technical challenges](https://github.com/artsy/eigen/issues/586), and [achievements](/blog/2015/12/15/Automating-Testflight-Deploys/) when you can let people explore; before, the code review, and after.
+* No-one codes in a vacuum, being able to reference code to third parties can make it much easier to work with others.

 This is still pretty new, there's a lot to explore in the space.
 The mobile team at Artsy is always happy to talk with people interested in doing it themselves.
 Send us an email at [mobile@artsy.net](mailto:mobile@artsy.net), tweet to [@ArtsyOpenSource](https://twitter.com/ArtsyOpenSource) or DM me [@orta](https://twitter.com/orta).